 Choking on Food

 Some seniors may have trouble chewing their food, swallowing, and are at risk of choking.
 Difficulty with swallowing is called dysphagia.
-According to Clinical Interventions in Aging, about 40% of residents in a permanent care communities are dysphagic and about 50%-75% of those in nursing homes have difficulty swallowing.
+According to Clinical Interventions in Aging, about 40% of residents in permanent care communities are dysphagic, and about 50%-75% of those in nursing homes have difficulty swallowing.

-Nursing homes should identify these residents and make a plan to provide them with the nutrition they need without risking incidents of choking.
+Nursing homes should identify these residents and plan to provide them with the nutrition they need without risking choking incidents.
 If residents aren’t given a special diet or aren’t carefully supervised during mealtimes, they could choke and suffer injuries or lose their life.
-In the event a choking incident does happen while the staff is supervising, they need to have the training necessary to recognize signs of choking and how to clear the resident’s airways.
+If a choking incident happens while the staff is supervising, they need to have the training necessary to recognize signs of choking and clear the resident’s airways.

 Like identifying residents at risk of choking, they should also be assessed for fall risks.
-This means the senior will need assistance in walking.
-If the staff isn’t attending to their residents on a regular basis, this could mean a resident may decide to try to walk on their own.
+This means the seniors will need assistance in walking.
+If the staff isn’t attending to their residents regularly, they may decide to walk independently.
 They could need to use the bathroom or want something on the other side of the room.
 Unfortunately, if they fall, they can sustain serious injuries.
 Head trauma, broken bones, and bruising are all possibilities.
 If they’re by themselves, they may not be discovered and given immediate care.

 According to the CDC, about three million seniors go to the ER for fall injuries.
-800,000 seniors are hospitalized because of falls.
+Eight hundred thousand seniors are hospitalized because of falls.
 If a patient falls and fractures a hip, which happens to 300,000 elders each year, they can also contract an infection and get seriously ill.

 Poor Living Conditions

 Abandonment happens when an elder is deserted by their caretakers.
-They may be left at a public place like a shopping center, or at a hospital or different nursing home facility.
-An abandoned senior, depending on their state, may be unaware of where they are and unable to contact their loved ones for help.
+They may be left at a public place like a shopping center, a hospital, or a different nursing home facility.
+Depending on their state, an abandoned senior may be unaware of where they are and unable to contact their loved ones for help.

-Residents may be abandoned if their facility is unable to provide them with the care they need or don’t want to because of a history of violence or difficult behaviors.
+Residents may be abandoned if their facility cannot provide them with the care they need or don’t want to because of a history of violence or problematic behaviors.

 This is when the senior leaves the premises without the knowledge of the nursing home.
 When a senior wanders away from their home, they can become confused, lost, and are in danger of getting hurt.
 If this occurs in the summer, a senior is at risk of dehydration and heatstroke if they’re outside for too long.
 In the winter months, there’s a risk of hypothermia and frostbite.
 In addition to weather conditions, seniors could also suffer fall injuries.

 Nursing homes are supposed to have security measures in place to prevent elopement from occurring.
 Lack of supervision, locking mechanisms, and security cameras make it more likely that elopement can occur.
-Learning that a nursing home cannot keep track of your loved one when you trusted them with their care is terrifying.
+Learning that an assisted living facility cannot keep track of your loved one when you trusted them with their care is terrifying.
 Our nursing home abuse attorney will go over how your loved one was able to leave the premises, find out how long it took for the staff to realize they were gone, and the types of injuries your loved one sustained.